A-Baji/MAL-PTW-Sort/README.md

 # MAL-PTW-Sort
-Sort MAL plan to watch list
+Script to sort you MAL plan to watch list

 Instructions:
 1. Export your anime list from https://myanimelist.net/panel.php?go=export